Motivating Next-Gen Accelerators with Flexible (N:M) Activation Sparsity via Benchmarking Lightweight Post-Training Sparsification Approaches: Results

-Although unstructured pruning offers limited efficiency gains compared to structured variants, it serves as a valuable proxy task for evaluating the robustness and generalization of proposed methods.
-We evaluate D-PTS, VAR, and two selection criteria in this experiment: CLACT and Amber-Pruner using the Llama3-8B model.
+We evaluate D-PTS, VAR, and two selection criteria in this experiment: CLACT and Amber-Pruner using the Llama3.1-8B-Instruct model.
 Results in Table~\ref{tab:unstruct} indicate that VAR is the most effective transformation under unstructured sparsity.
 Moreover, CLACT outperforms Amber-Pruner by a wider margin here than in our semi-structured pruning experiments.
 These findings suggest two key insights: (1) No single method emerges as optimal for both unstructured and semi-structured sparsity.
-(2) The methods proposed in this work, VAR and CLACT, demonstrate strong generalization and are well-suited for unstructured activation pruning.
+(2) The methods proposed in this work, VAR and CLACT, demonstrate strong generalization and are well-suited for both semi-structured and unstructured activation pruning.